On leveraging constrained smooth additive regression models for global optimization: Introduction

-Some approaches in the literature construct surrogate MINLPs using data-driven techniques, typically based on machine learning models that can be straightforwardly embedded into optimization frameworks.
+Some approaches in the literature construct surrogate problems for MINLPs using data-driven techniques, typically based on machine learning models that can be straightforwardly embedded into optimization frameworks.
 The integration of the objective function or constraints derived from data-driven methods has been investigated in recent works such as \cite{bertsimas2023global} and \cite{bertsimas2025global}.
 In these studies, nonlinear constraints are approximated using sampling-based techniques to train a machine learning model.
-The resulting approximations are incorporated into the mathematical optimization model to yield a mixed-integer linear programming (MILP) surrogate of the original MINLP.
+The resulting approximations are incorporated into the mathematical optimization model to yield a mixed-integer linear program (MILP) surrogate of the original MINLP.
 In \cite{bertsimas2023global}, hyperplane-based decision-trees are used to derive the approximating functions, while in \cite{bertsimas2025global} the authors consider gradient boosted trees, multi layer perceptrons, and support vector machines.
-The resulting surrogate MILP is then solved, and its optimal solution is used as a starting point for a local repair phase, where the potential infeasibility and suboptimality of the solution are either fixed or improved.
-However, these approaches have several limitations, including the linear nature of the surrogate model, which may be too simplistic to capture the structure of the original MINLP \citep{geissler2011using}.
-Moreover, they build the surrogate approximation using Interpretable AI, a commercial software.
+The resulting surrogate problem is formulated as an MILP and is then solved.
+Then, its optimal solution is used as a starting point for a local repair phase, where the potential infeasibility and suboptimality of the solution are either fixed or improved.
+However, these approaches have several limitations, including that the authors focus their studies to MILP-representable approximations, which may be too simplistic to capture the structure of the original MINLP \citep{geissler2011using}.
+Moreover, they build the approximations using Interpretable AI\footnote{\url{https://www.interpretable.ai/}}, a commercial software.
 Thus, it might be difficult for a standard user to integrate expert knowledge in the machine learning training phase.